rizwanishaq/basf_challenge/README.md

 ---

-- Patent Title: Process for the production of titanium dioxide, and titanium dioxide obtained thereby
+- Patent Title: PHighly reactive, dust-free and free-flowing lithium sulphide and method for the production thereof

 To validate the one of the patent from the .xml file, we just run